 Common Publisher Categories For SaaS Businesses

 Most SaaS businesses end up selling to other SaaS businesses.
 This means there are a few common publishers categories that work well for most SaaS advertisers.

-- Tech News – Business owners and decision makers want to stay on the pulse of what’s going on in the tech industry.
+- Tech News – Business owners and decision-makers want to stay on the pulse of what’s going on in the tech industry.
 The best place to reach them is through tech news websites.
-Some of the most common include Mashable.com, VentureBeat.com and TheNextWeb.com.
+Some of the most common include Mashable.com, VentureBeat.com, and TheNextWeb.com.

 - SEO/SEM News Sites – Business owners and employees who might use your SaaS tool are likely going to be on internet marketing websites.
 Specifically, SEO and SEM.
-You’ll see a lot of SaaS and small internet businesses advertising on publishers like Search Engine Land, Marketing Land and Search Engine Journal.
+You’ll see a lot of SaaS and small internet businesses advertising on publishers like Search Engine Land, Marketing Land, and Search Engine Journal.

 - Job Sites – Businesses are always looking for a few good men and women.
 It might be a bit harder to drill down to target only business owners (and not unemployed job seekers) but many SaaS businesses advertise here.
-One advantage to job sites is that companies with enough cash to hire new employees probably have enough cash to afford your product.
+One advantage of job sites is that companies with enough cash to hire new employees probably have enough cash to afford your product.
 A few popular publishers in this space include jobs2careers.com and Monster.com.

 - General Business News Sites – Similar to tech news, anyone interested in business might read sites like Business Insider, Business.com, Fortune and Forbes.
 These publishers are a great place to test out the Native Ad Networks we talked about in step #1.

 Step #3: Get them to click your ads – Ad Creatives